 Copernicus services base their activities on the provision of satellite imagery and data from the Sentinel constellations and contributing missions.

 Sentinel-1 provides all-weather day-and-night measurements of sea ice.
-Starting in 2016, Sentinel-3 will provide substantial benefits to the Copernicus Marine Service with its sea level, ocean colour and sea surface temperature data, improving observations and models.
+Sentinel-3 contributes to the Copernicus Marine Service with its sea level, ocean colour and sea surface temperature data, improving observations and models.